ogomezso/disaster-recovery-playground/README.md

               ```bash
               kubectl apply -f k8s-resources/no-proxy/java-cloud-consumer.yaml
               ```
-           3. `Consumer Client` will be created consumin from a pattern of topics that matches with the `active-active pattern`
+           3. `Consumer Client` will be created configure to consume from a pattern of topics that matches with the `active-active pattern` naming defined.

 ## Failover/failback automation: